cllckn/information-and-communication-technologies/module7/README.md

     // Query database for the given product ID const result = await pool.query("SELECT * FROM products WHERE id = $1", [id]);
+    //$1 is placeholders for parameterized queries, preventing SQL injection.

     if (result.rows.length === 0)
       return res.status(404).json({ error: "Product not found" });